t6-thu/H2Oplus/README.md

     export PYTHONPATH="$PYTHONPATH:$(pwd)"
 ```

+## Run Wheel-legged Robot Experiments with Issac Sim
+Practitioner can rewrite scripts about the task, environment, and training algorithms for Issac Sim wheel-legged robot at their use, according to the examples in `SimpleSAC`.

 ## Run Benchmark Experiments
 We benchmark H2O+ and its baselines on MuJoCo simulation environment and D4RL datasets.
 To begin, enter the folder `SimpleSAC`:
 ```